Skip to main content

 Configure authentication

-Depending on what the server requires, you’ll see one of three options:
+Depending on what the server requires, you’ll see one of these options:

-• OAuth — a popup opens for you to authorize the connection
+• Sign-in — a window opens for you to authorize the connection

 • Bearer token — paste your API key or token